ionia-corporation/active_force/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request so we can talk about it.
+5. Create new pull request so we can talk about it.
 6. Once accepted, please add an entry in the CHANGELOG and rebase your changes to squash typos or corrections.